bullhorn/rest-api-docs/source/includes/entityref/_screenerquestion.md

         <tr class="odd">
             <td>isDeleted</td>
             <td>Boolean</td>
-            <td>Indicates whether this record has been marked as deleted in the Bullhorn system.</td>
+            <td>Indicates whether this record has been marked as deleted in the Bullhorn system.
+Defaults to false.</td>
             <td>X</td>
             <td></td>
         </tr>